-This 20 year old home had no upgrades whatsoever and the secondary bathroom was in horrible shape.
-Not only was this space tired looking but a previous leak from the shower caused all kinds of issues which gave us no choice but to gut everything down to the studs.
-We removed the sub-floor to double check for mold and to see how the insulation looked underneath.
-Luckily it wasn’t as extensive as we previously thought… (affiliate links used in this post)
+Our 20 year old home had no upgrades in any of the bathrooms and this secondary bathroom was in horrible shape when we purchased the home.
+Not only was this space tired looking but there had been a leak in the bathroom that caused all kinds of issues.
+As a result we had to gut everything down to the studs.
+We even had to remove the sub-floor to double check for mold and to see how the insulation looked underneath.

 Let’s begin with the bathroom before renovation ~

-This original Jack and Jill bathroom housed a small vanity with 2 sinks.
-To allow for more counter space I placed an extra wide RH Kent vanity with one sink in it’s place.
+This original Jack and Jill bathroom housed a built in small vanity with 2 sinks.
+To allow for more counter space I placed an extra wide RH Kent vanity with a single sink in it’s place.
 It holds just the right amount of cabinets and drawers for my guests.

-Love the Grafton pulls that came with this piece as they have always been a favorite of mine.
+Love the polished nickel Grafton pulls that came with this piece.

-With the floor I went with an all marble design from Jeffrey Court.
-The tiny gray and white hex tiles look so cute in this space and the shape is one I’ve always loved.
+As to the floor, I went with an all marble design from Jeffrey Court.
+The tiny gray and white hex tiles look so cute in this space and the shape is one I have always loved.
 They also compliment the marble countertop on the RH vanity and the marble material elevates the bathroom to a more upscale look and style that I love.